Georgette-Lumbe/test_me/README.md

 ### As a new user:

 * I would like to see where to start playing
-* I would like to navigate easiliy to the website
+* I would like to navigate easily to the website
+* I would like to set the dark mode when I play at night.
 * I would like to know the instructions before starting the quiz
-* I would like to know how much time and how many questions I have left
+* I would like to know how many questions I have left
 * I would like to see how many questions that I got wrong
 * I would like to leave the quiz whenever I want
 * I would like to have a very clear feedback when I finish the quiz
-* I would like to be able to ask for help
-* I would like to easily navigate through the TestME' social media links to be familiar with the its community
+* I would like to be able to share my score with my friends and TestME community on Facebook

 ### As an returning user: